Prasthanam: Plot

 Mitra wants to punish Chinna for this act, while Chinna tries to get Mitra killed.
-Chinna then kills Valli and her husband, for looking down on him.
+Chinna then kills Valli and her husband for looking down on him.
 As a twist in the tale, Loki sacrifices his political goodwill to protect Chinna.
 By doing so, he and Mitra are forced to confront each other.
-Loki has Mitra beaten up, when Mitra chases after Chinna to avenge Valli.
-Mitra leaves the house, moves to his old home in the village, and tries to kill Chinna, but cannot bring himself to do it.
+Loki has Mitra beaten up when Mitra chases after Chinna to avenge Valli.
+Mitra leaves the house, moves to his old home in the village, and tries to kill Chinna but cannot bring himself to do it.
 That same moment, Basha shows up and finishes the deed.
-Loki orders both Mitra and Basha to be killed, in the village.
-Basha saves Mitra from the goons and reveals to him that Loki had killed Mitra's biological father, Keshava Naidu, out of jealousy and greed, as they were taking taking him to the hospital, after he got severely injured from the attack of the rival political party.
-Because he was next to the throne, in his grandfathers political party, Loki had to gain goodwill from Rama Naidu.
+Loki orders both Mitra and Basha to be killed in the village.
+Basha saves Mitra from the goons and reveals to him that Loki had killed Mitra's biological father, Keshava Naidu, out of jealousy and greed, as they were taking him to the hospital after he got severely injured from the attack of the rival political party.
+Because he was next to the throne in his grandfather's political party, Loki had to gain goodwill from Rama Naidu.
 Mitra confronts Loki and tells him that no amount of reading puranas will absolve him of his heinous character.

-Loki then tells him to go beyond the puranas as there are no villains or heroes, rather, ordinary people committing sins to fulfill their goals.
-Loki then tries to kill Basha, but Mitra snatches the gun from him.
-Mitra falls down on Loki's feet and admits that Loki is the only father he has ever known, and even if Keshava Naidu had lived, Mitra would not have loved him as much as Loki.
-Mitra tells Loki that he still loves him, but does not hate him enough to kill him.
+Loki then tells him to go beyond the puranas, as there are no villains or heroes, but rather ordinary people committing sins to fulfill their goals.
+Loki then tries to kill Basha, but Mitra snatches the gun from him Then Loki asks to kill him because he is unbearable with the death of Chinna and having his most lovable son turned into a foe.
+He asks him to relieve him of the responsibilities he got by killing him.
+Then Mitra falls down on Loki's feet and admits that Loki is the only father he has ever known, and even if Keshava Naidu had lived, Mitra would not have loved him as much as Loki.
+Mitra tells Loki that he still loves him but does not hate enough to kill him, and he requests that he end this game by himself for the sake of his mother, who became depressed and lost hope in life by losing her children.
 Mitra and Basha leave.
-Soon after, Loki shoots himself, out of disgrace.
+Soon after, Loki shoots himself out of disgrace.
+Finally, the film ends with Mitra's reign beginning.